LucSagnes/CV_Skin_Disease/README.md

 ## Installation
 To run this project on your device :

-1. Clone this repository on your local machine : `git clone https://github.com/LucSagnes/CV_Lung_Cancer.git`
+1. Clone this repository on your local machine : `git clone https://github.com/LucSagnes/CV_Skin_Disease.git`

-2. Navigate to project directory : `cd CV_Lung_Cancer`
+2. Navigate to project directory : `cd CV_Skin_Disease`

-3. Create a virtual environment with  `conda env create -n cv_skin_cancer --file environment.yaml`
+3. Create a virtual environment with  `conda env create -n cv_skin_disease --file environment.yaml`

 4. Then goes to : https://pytorch.org/get-started/locally/ and select according to your machine.
 ![screenshot](Others/cuda_install_ex.png)

-5. Activate your conda environment with `conda activate cv_skin_cancer`
+5. Activate your conda environment with `conda activate cv_skin_disease`